-The name Romantic Road gives expression to the feelings experienced by many people when they see the medieval towns or the fairy-tale castle of Neuschwanstein.
+The name Romantic Road gives expression to the feelings experienced by many people when they see the medieval towns.
 The Romantic Road reveals the wealth of European history, art and culture awaiting travellers.

-Nordlingen with its wholly intact city walls with their turrets and gatehouses, and magnificent Medieval and Renaissance houses.
-Augsburg with its grandeur buildings from the Gothic, Renaissance and Rococo eras.
-Oberammergau, well known for its long tradition of woodcarving craftsmen and the Bavarian themes, fairy tales and religious scenes carved into the many homes and buildings.
-There are many attractions throughout these German towns that will catch your eye.
+Nordlingen with its wholly intact city walls with their turrets and gatehouses.
+Augsburg with its grandeur buildings from the Gothic, Renaissance and eras.
+Oberammergau, well known for its long tradition of Bavarian themes, and religious scenes carved into the many buildings.

-Neuschwanstein Castle is considered to be the most popular castle in Europe, in part because of the faiy tale architecture that make this castle.
-The castle illustrates the ideals and longings of King Ludwig II more vividly than any of his other buildings.
+Neuschwanstein Castle is considered to be the most popular castle in Europe, in part because of the fairy tale architecture that make this castle.
 The castle was not designed for royal representation, but as a place of retreat.
-Here, King Ludwig II escaped into a dream world - the poetic world of the Middle Ages.

 Swarovski Crystal World

 The realm of the Giant hosts a rich collection of precious items housed in 18 Chambers of Wonder.
 Here, in a world of fantasy inspired and designed by some of the world’s greatest artists, visitors can believe in miracles for just a moment.

 Tyrolean Music & Folk Dancing

 Enjoy an included dinner with entertainment!
 Tyrolean Music and Folk Dancing is mostly associated with Schuhplattler, Landler, polka and waltz.